-He studied in Ecole Nationale des Arts Appliques and Ecole Superieure des Beaux-Arts in Paris.
-He began exhibiting his sculpture and drawings in the early 1970s and then his work started to enter private and public collections.
-He experimented with the meaning of public art and the "status of statue" and later, in the 1980s, he created several large-scale public art projects in forged steel on the decline of industrial era.
-He moved to New York in 1989, and the city provided new resources and materials for his work.
-In the last ten years he worked with memories of his childhood in occupied Paris during the Second World War making multi-media installations.
-He had more than fifty solo exhibitions in the galleries and museums in Europe, the United States, Japan, Korea, and Israel.
+Michel Gérard was born in Paris in 1938.
+He studied at the École des Arts Appliqués and École Nationale Supérieure des Beaux-Arts in Paris.
+He began exhibiting his sculpture and drawings in the early 1970s, when his work was informed by surrealist idioms and the energy of 1968.
+Gérard experimented with the demonumentalization of public art and the status of statue.
+Later, in the 1980s, he created several large-scale site-specific public art projects in forged steel, coal, and handmade paper responding to the decline of the industrial era.
+In particular, these works engage a process of transformation of materials in geological time and the impact of human involvement.
+His work began to enter private and public collections and in 1989 he moved to New York.
+The city provided new resources and materials for his work.
+During the last twenty years he also worked with memories of his childhood in occupied Paris during the Second World War.
+He has had more than fifty solo exhibitions in galleries and museums in Europe, the United States, Japan, Korea, and Israel.

 ^ Image: Michel Gérard, Dancing on the Rope, 2003.
 Painted wood, blue denim fabric.
 Installation view at Albi Art Center, France.